 We define Science Engagement as activities, events, or interactions bridging the gap between science and society to generate mutual learning and mutual benefits across the spectrum of public engagement in science and science communication.
 Engagement is per definition a two-way process with the goal to shape and co-create scientific process together, to promote active involvement of the public and researchers in scientific knowledge production.

 At Falling Walls Engage we seek participatory formats of all levels: from co-productive research and public panels to arts-driven or entertaining approaches – the common ground is the inclusion of and impact on all sides involved.

 THE ENGAGE COMMUNITY WORLDWIDE

-The Falling Walls Engage community is a dynamic international network made up of former Falling Walls Finalists, partner organisations and events participants.
+The Falling Walls Engage community is a dynamic international network made up of former Falling Walls Finalists, partner organisations and event participants.
 The community takes part in activities all year round, with a focus on co-learning, cross-sectoral exchange and knowledge transfer.
 These physical and digital events are a unique opportunity for Science Engagers to compare experiences from different regional contexts, formulate common challenges, and build intercultural and interdisciplinary synergies.